NeoVintageous/NeoVintageous/README.md

 ## Documentation

-**NeoVintageous** is an emulation of Vim, feature-parity is an ongoing effort, some features are not implemented or implemented fully, and differences are not fully documented.
-See [`:help nv`](https://github.com/NeoVintageous/NeoVintageous/blob/master/res/doc/neovintageous.txt) to learn about some of the differences.
+NeoVintageous is an emulation of Vim, feature-parity is an ongoing effort, some features are not implemented or implemented fully, and differences are not fully documented.
+See `:help nv` to learn about some of the differences.

 Vim's full documentation system is accessible via the `:help {subject}` command, and is an extensive cross-referenced and hyperlinked reference.
 It's kept up-to-date with the software and can answer almost any question about Vim's functionality.
-An up-to-date version of Vim help, with hyperlinks, can be found on [appspot](https://vimhelp.appspot.com).
+An up-to-date version of Vim help, with hyperlinks, can be found on [vimhelp.org](https://vimhelp.org).

 ## Plugins

-A number of popular vim plugins have been ported and are available out-of-the-box.

-Vim plugin feature-parity is an ongoing effort, some features are not implemented or implemented fully, and differences may not be fully documented.
+A number of popular Vim plugins have been ported and are available out-of-the-box.
+Feature-parity is an ongoing effort and functional differences from Vim are not always documented.
 Please open issues to request missing features.

 Plugin | Documentation | Original Vim Plugin
 ------ | ------------- | -------------------